 The yoke of corporate oppression has been thrown off in recent years by men desperate to assert their tieless independence.
 Congratulations: you now have the freedom to look exactly the same as every other guy in a navy or grey suit and an open-necked white or blue shirt.

 Maybe you’re just not a tie guy.
-Or maybe fancy neckwear is too stiff for your workplace.
+Maybe ‘fancy’ neckwear is too stiff for your workplace.
 Either way, your options are more open than an open-necked OCBD (that’s Oxford collar button-down, by the way).

 A grandad or band collar shirt (also sometimes called ‘collarless’, confusingly) will make you look like you’ve got your finger on the pulse of style, and not like you forgot your tie.

 In colder months, you can sub in a fine-gauge roll-neck jumper.
-Or, though slightly less formal, a polo shirt can still look fairly smart, especially if it’s long-sleeved (and so more shirt-like) or knitted from a more upmarket fabric than cotton like merino wool or cashmere.
+Or, though slightly less formal, a polo shirt can still look reasonably smart, especially if it’s long-sleeved (and so more shirt-like) or knitted from a more upmarket fabric than cotton like merino wool or cashmere.

 Bag A Promotion